Domiii/project-empire/README.md

         * Consumption vs. Creation?
       * Unproductive, recharge batteries
   * Time between timeslot + record createdAt
-  * Mentor/coach double checks in next meeting, queries + records the source of "strong emotions", so as to give learner a chance to share their feeling of success (+ prevent false positives)
+  * Mentor/coach double checks in next meeting (or in class?), queries + records the source of "strong emotions", so as to give learner a chance to share their feeling of success (+ prevent false positives)
+* Project
-* Project -> Change to "Goal"
+  * need to simplify
-  * can be collaborative
-  * can be based on templates (missions)
 * Meeting
   * Can be with individual or project team
   * Can issue feedback to individual or project team
+    * When with projects, need to check who participated
+  * GM (or all?) can see list of recent meetings and who participated
+    * list of all learners and their most recent meeting
+  * reminder when someone didn't have a meeting in too long (e.g. 2 weeks)
   * SOP #1:
     * Go through goals
       * What were your goals?